IamMoShi/MGL869-Lab-Hive/README.md

 ```

 > Note: You may need to adapt according to your system
+> For MacOS users, compatible Python versions are up to 3.12.
+Do not use 3.13 or later versions.

 4. Adapte configuration file `config.ini` to your environment.
 Especially, you need to set the path to the `und`
    executable of Understand.